ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/3-math-bounty-dApp-writing-a-cli-frontend.md

 ## Setting Up And Using The `NodeInterface`

-Continuing to your `main.rs` we will start coding by importing everything from your `math-bounty-lib` and the `ergo-node-interface` lib.
+Continuing to your `main.rs` we will start coding by importing everything from your `math-bounty-headless` and the `ergo-node-interface` lib.

 ```rust
 use math_bounty_lib::*;